-7.5a(2) Support Process Performance
+7.5a(2) Other key process performance

-Pre-Audit Scores (Figure 7.5-8) are the unofficial results from Landmark's internal pre-audit walk-throughs with students from the culinary program of the community college.
+Pre-Audit Scores (Figure 7.5-8) are the unofficial results from Landmark's internal pre-audit walk-throughs with students from the culinary program at the community college.
 As indicated by comparing pre-audit scores to actual health department audit results (Figure 7.6-5), the internal pre-audits are scored more severely than the actual health department audits.
 This careful examination helps prepare the organization to exceed health department requirements.